Ify00/Ify00/README.md

 - 👋 Hi, I’m @Ify00
 - 👀 I’m interested in coding, exploring and learning new things
 - 🌱 I’m currently learning software engineering at ALX SE
-- 💞️ I’m looking to collaborate on software engineers to share knowledge and solve humanity problems together through development of softwares
+- 💞️ I’m looking to collaborate with software engineers to share knowledge and solve humanity problems together through development of softwares
 - 📫 How to reach me on twitter @ikeji_ifeanyi, linkedin @https://www.linkedin.com/in/ifeanyi-ikeji-2475b11a1

 <!---